Date: 21st February 2011

-My tenth ground of 2011 was on Monday 21st February at the Boleyn Ground in Upton Park, London.
+My ninth new ground of 2011 was on Monday 21st February at the Boleyn Ground in Upton Park, London.
 The match was West Ham United vs. Burnley in the F.A.
 Cup 5th Round.

 The Boleyn Ground (often known as Upton Park) was located less than half a mile from Upton Park tube station and was home to West Ham United between 1904 and 2016 when they left for the London Stadium in Stratford.
 The stadium has now been demolished to make way for housing.

 The Boleyn Ground had four stands of varying sizes - the two stands behind the goal, the Sir Trevor Brooking Stand on the north side of the ground, and the Bobby Moore Stand on the south side of the ground had a capacity of 6,000 and 9,000 respectively.
 Running alongside the east side of the pitch the East Stand was the smallest in the ground with a capacity of 5,000.
 On the opposite side of the pitch to this was the West Stand which had a capacity of 15,000, making it the largest stand in the ground.
 For the game I was in the lower tier of the West Stand.

 Being in the lower tier I was near to the field of play but had a good view across the whole pitch.
 Their former home was renovated during the 1990s and early 2000s so remained a high standard prior to its closure.
 The internal section of the stadium reminded me of the new Wembley with long, very wide spaces for fans to hang out before the match.